Finlandization: Self-censorship and excessive Soviet adaptation

-From the political scene following the post-1968 radicalisation, the Soviet adaptation spread to the editors of mass media, sparking strong forms of self-control, self-censorship and pro-Soviet attitudes.
-Most of the elite of media and politics shifted their attitudes to match the values that the Soviets were thought to favor and approve.

 Only after the ascent of Mikhail Gorbachev to Soviet leadership in 1985 did mass media in Finland gradually begin to criticise the Soviet Union more.
 When the Soviet Union allowed non-communist governments to take power in Eastern Europe, Gorbachev suggested they could look to Finland as an example to follow.

 Censorship

 Between 1944 and 1946, the Soviet part of the allied control commission demanded that Finnish public libraries should remove from circulation more than 1,700 books that were deemed anti-Soviet, and bookstores were given catalogs of banned books.
-The Finnish Board of Film Classification likewise banned movies that it considered to be anti-Soviet.
-Banned movies included One, Two, Three (1961), directed by Billy Wilder, The Manchurian Candidate (1962), directed by John Frankenheimer, One Day in the Life of Ivan Denisovich (1970), by Finnish director Caspar Wrede, and Born American (1986), by Finnish director Renny Harlin.
+The Finnish Board of Film Classification likewise banned films that it considered to be anti-Soviet.
+Banned films included One, Two, Three (1961), directed by Billy Wilder; The Manchurian Candidate (1962), directed by John Frankenheimer; One Day in the Life of Ivan Denisovich (1970), by Finnish director Caspar Wrede; and Born American (1986), by Finnish director Renny Harlin.

 The censorship never took the form of purging.
 Possession or use of anti-Soviet books was not banned, but the reprinting and distribution of such materials was prohibited.
 Especially in the realm of radio and television self-censorship, it was sometimes hard to tell whether the motivations were even political.
 For example, once a system of blacklisting recordings had been introduced, individual policy makers within the national broadcaster, Yleisradio, also utilized it to censor songs they deemed inappropriate for other reasons, such as some of those featuring sexual innuendo or references to alcohol.